 I began teaching with the University of Maryland University College in undergraduate mathematics and statistics.
 My belief that mathematics is a fundamental life skill, on par with reading and writing, has earned me a reputation as a “math evangelist.”
 Working principally with online students, it is difficult to provide students the feedback necessary to support and nurture a healthy mathematical skill set.
 I tried several approaches to work with students settling on developing a number of custom interactive tools using Wolfram|Alpha and computable documents to use directly in our digital classroom.
 These provide manipulable examples of many college algebra and business mathematics concepts and encourage the intuitive understanding that comes from hands-on learning.
 These have been well received by both students and my fellow faculty leading me to present them at the 2014 Joint Mathematics Meeting.

-At the opposite extreme, I have also taught graduate public finance and financial management courses at the University of Baltimore MPA program.
+At the opposite extreme, I have also taught graduate public management courses at the University of Baltimore‘s MPA program and Central Michigan University‘s MSA program.
 In my first two semesters, I used a research project, culminating in a paper where the students had to explore the financial or economic effects of a policy or program that interests them.
 Research-based learning is excellent for methodological instruction and this has encouraged them to understand that finances and economics underlie much policy.
 However, I want to take my instruction outside the classroom.

 My graduate students have applied their learning to make Baltimore a better place.
 One semester, in a financial management class, my students started a nonprofit from scratch.
 Most of an organization’s startup is in financial management and accounting.
 For a nonprofit, the start-up phase also includes managing tax-exempt status, a nontrivial task.
 For many students, this service activity will be the biggest community leadership opportunity they have had.
 I was fortunate to have the department’s support and encouragement in this unconventional approach to teaching financial management.
 Another semester, in a public finance course, my students analyzed policies on nutrition and health as part of a University-wide thematic focus on food deserts in Baltimore.